 Also see: Can you shave a Husky?
 No!
 Here’s why

 Siberian huskies love to dig, sniff, grab anything with their mouth, explore everything and discover more each day.
 From different bushes, or dirt to insects.
 And that is ok.
 Let him get dirty and live a full and amazing life.
-Keep an eye where he adventures and find a place where he can do all those activities.
+Keep an eye on where he adventures and find a place where he can do all those activities.

 A clean dog is a healthy, happy, and good-looking dog.